What is the current status of this effort?

 The Great Schools, Thriving Communities website provides details about the initiative, including a one-page overview, presentation and various other resources.

 An opposing view can be found at Blank Check.
 Blatant Deception.
 Vote No on 73, a website launched on September 18.

 Reminder of Colorado Fair Campaign Practices Act

 Colorado's Fair Campaign Practices Act (FCPA) prohibits the use of public resources to support or oppose a ballot issue.
 School district employees are not allowed to use any regular work hours, facilities, district communication equipment, materials or supplies to promote or defeat a ballot issue.
 Employees are allowed to use their personal time to urge electors to vote for or against an election issue, or to make contributions of their own money.
 This overview of the FCPA’s permissible and impermissible activities for school board members and district employees provides guidance.

 If you want to get involved with the campaign, you should use a non-school district email address.
-If you want updates regarding the campaign, sign up directly on the Great Schools, Thriving Communities website.

 Given the high profile of a statewide school funding measure, board members and district employees may receive questions from your community.
 Please contact CASB at 303.832.1000 if you would like assistance in responding to these inquiries.